kngo5553/Image-Recognition-Thesis/README.md

-# Image Recognition Thesis - "Research and implementation of image recognition via deep learning"
+# Thesis - "Research and implementation of image recognition via deep learning"

 This repository will contain the code that was created during my Bachelor thesis.

-Summary:
+## Summary:

 -Code uses keras 2.2 and 2.4.